Home Properties Rentals Guides to France Services Directory French News

 2.1.
 Basic Rules of French Inheritance Law

-In the following section we summarise the basic statutory rules that apply in French inheritance law.
+In the following section we summarise the basic statutory rules that apply, which now operate within the context of European law.

-2. ii.
-The inheritance rights discussed below are those that apply in an intestate inheritance, or in the absence of prior inheritance planning measures being taken.
+The inheritance laws discussed below are those that apply in an intestate inheritance, in the absence of prior inheritance planning measures being taken.

-3. iii.
-Only that part of the estate belonging to the deceased is subject to inheritance laws, so in the case of a married couple, it will normally be 50% of their joint wealth.
+Only that part of the estate belonging to the deceased is subject to inheritance laws.

-We review firstly inheritance rights as they apply to your spouse and your children, and then as they apply to other relatives.
+We review firstly inheritance laws as they apply to your spouse and your children, and then as they apply to other relatives.

 2.1.1.
 Spouse and Children

-The main point to grasp with French inheritance laws is that your children are specifically protected from being disenfranchised from the inheritance.
+The central point to grasp with French inheritance laws is that your children are specifically protected from being disenfranchised from your estate.

 That part of your estate that is earmarked for your descendants is called la réserve; that part of your estate that is freely disposable is called the quotité disponible.